 |user user-name [password] [account]||Identify yourself to the remote FTP server.
 If the password is not specified and the server requires it, ftp prompts the user for it (after disabling local echo).
 If an account field is not specified, and the FTP server requires it, the user is prompted for it.
 If an account field is specified, an account command is relayed to the remote server after the login sequence is completed if the remote server did not require it for logging in.
 Unless ftp is invoked with "auto-login" disabled, this process is done automatically on initial connection to the FTP server.|

 |verbose||Toggle verbose mode.
 In verbose mode, all responses from the FTP server are displayed to the user.
 Also, if verbose is on, when a file transfer completes, statistics regarding the efficiency of the transfer are reported.
 By default, verbose is on.|

 |? [command]||A synonym for help.|

 Command arguments which have embedded spaces may be quoted with quote (") marks.

 To abort a file transfer, use the terminal interrupt key (usually Ctrl-C).
-Sending transfers will be immediately halted.
-Receiving transfers will be halted by sending a ftp protocol ABOR command to the remote server, and discarding any further data received.
+Sending transfers are immediately halted.
+Receiving transfers are halted by sending a ftp protocol ABOR command to the remote server, and discarding any further data received.
 The speed at which this is accomplished depends upon the remote server's support for ABOR processing.
-If the remote server does not support the ABOR command, an ‘ftp>’ prompt will not appear until the remote server has completed sending the requested file.
+If the remote server does not support the ABOR command, an ‘ftp>’ prompt does not appear until the remote server has completed sending the requested file.